$1,034,857Average Value$384Average Price per Sq Ft12Homes For Sale

 Mountain homes and estates with acreage

 Homes in Richmond Hill Corridor are scattered along the mountain valley.
 Forests surround most properties, and many are on large lots accompanied by open fields.
 “You have some homes conveniently close to the downtown Aspen Park area, then some that are farther out on a lot of acreage and can have horses and sheep and goats,” Goslau says.
 Multistory mountain homes built between the 1970s and 1990s are a common housing type.
 Some are more traditional with simple exteriors, while others are cabin-inspired with wood siding and floor-to-ceiling windows.
 There are also split-levels and raised ranches in the neighborhood.
-Prices range from $625,000 to $1 million, depending on property size and features.
+Prices range from $625,000 to over $1 million, depending on property size and features.
 “Your money is going to go further here than in Evergreen.
 [Conifer] offers a little bit more affordability for people who want to get up into the mountains,” Goslau says.

 Additionally, Craftsman estates dot the area, built between the 1990s and 2010s.
 Properties span 5 to 20 acres and can double as farms.
 These homes often have stone accents, picture windows and raised, wrap-around balconies.
 Others resemble contemporary cabins with wood exteriors and stone chimneys.
 These larger properties cost around $1.1 million to $3 million.